ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 ### Helper methods

 The common library defines a series of helper methods.
-The helper methods can be classified into following categories:
+The helper methods can be classified into the following categories:

 -   Access the properties in the configuration file.